A virtual network in Fleet Manager is an object representing the networking setup of instances created into it.

-VPC id: Id of the VPC in which you want to deploy instances.
-If is pre-filled with the VPC in which FM is currently running.
+Network: name of the network in which you want to deploy instances.
+It is pre-filled with the network in which FM is currently running.
 It cannot be changed after creation.

-Subnet id: Id of the subnet in which you want to deploy instances.
-If is pre-filled with the subnet in which FM is currently running.
+Subnetwork: Name of the subnetwork in which you want to deploy instances.
+If is pre-filled with the subnetwork in which FM is currently running.
 It cannot be changed after creation.

 Once a virtual network has been created, you can edit its settings.